We recommend an accredited homeschool program!

 Two distance learning options that offer an accredited homeschool program:

 We recommend these two larger nationwide PreK-12th grade schools.
 They are a financial value for the benefits they provide.
 Both of these schools have regional accreditations recognized by states, counties, and districts, plus have a separate private school accreditation.
-They have been in existence for 30 years.
-They use non-doctrinal, Biblical-based curriculum for building character and traditional values.
 Both have been in existence over 30 years each.
-They have booklet, CD, and online options for 3rd-8th grade.
-They use booklets for PreK-2nd, and an online format for high school.
+They use a Christian worldview curriculum for building character and traditional values.
+Although they are both PreK-12th, they offer additional program choices for 3rd-8th grades when student needs vary more.
+They use booklets for PreK-2nd that dovetails into an online format at 3rd grade.
 An annual achievement test is included in tuition for most grades.
-Teacher support is optional for 3rd-8th grades, which offers a low cost option.
 They offer “no credit check” payment options.
 Most importantly, they diagnose new students for any missing concept mastery, then use a custom plan to correct any problems.
 Our recommendation criteria can be found in more detail on the “Ten points to review before choosing a homeschool program” page.

 School From Home Topics